Dark-Peace/BulletUpHell/README.md

 BulletUpHell is a BulletHell Godot plugin available for
  - Godot 3.4
- - Godot 35
+ - Godot 3.5
- - Godot 4 (coming soon!)
+ - Godot 4 (recommended version)

 The goal is to provide you with all the tools you need to make a BulletHell game.
 The plugin takes care of everything related to bullet spawning : patterns, bullet properties, event triggering,...
 Features include complex bullet movement (from math equations to custom drawn paths), advanced homing features, built-in animation and sound manager, ability to randomise everything, and much more !